awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/shared-throughput-kcl-consumers.md

 The KCL acts as an intermediary between your record processing logic and Kinesis Data Streams\.
 The KCL performs the following tasks:
 + Connects to the data stream
 + Enumerates the shards within the data stream
-+ Uses leases to coordinates shard associations with its workers
++ Uses leases to coordinate shard associations with its workers
 + Instantiates a record processor for every shard it manages
 + Pulls data records from the data stream
 + Pushes the records to the corresponding record processor